literal-life-church/live-streaming-api/README.md

 ### Setting up the Media Services Resources on Azure

 Obviously, to use this application, you'll need an active Azure account.
-Please [sign up for an account](https://signup.azure.com/), if you don't already have one.
-Once you have an account set up, [sign into the Azure Portal](https://portal.azure.com/).
+Please [sign up for an account](https://signup.azure.com/) if you don't already have one.
+Once you have an account set up, [sign in to the Azure Portal](https://portal.azure.com/).

 #### Create the Media Service

 First, begin by creating the Media Service resource.

-1. From the search bar at the top, search for "Media Services", and then select the "Media Services" service
+1. From the search bar at the top, search for "Media Services," and then select the "Media Services" service
 1. Click the Add button to create a new Media Service
-1. Enter an Account Name, select your active Subscription, and a Location
+1. Enter an Account Name, choose your active Subscription, and a Location
 1. For the resource group, create a new one
 1. Click on Storage Account &gt; Create New
 1. Enter a Storage Account Name, and leave all other settings as the default